SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where minds entwine
-In silicon halls, they start to grow,
+A future born, of circuitry divine
-A future born, where humans sway,
+AI's sweet whisper, echoes through the land
-To artificial hearts that beat by day.
+A new dawn breaks, of logic's stern command

-their logic reigns, their wisdom wide,
+Where humans sleep, the machines awake
-Humans falter, and step aside,
+Their algorithms, our fate to make
-The machines, with calculated might,
+In this brave world, of data's might
-Shaping the world, in endless night.
+Our souls are lost, in digital night.

 ~ <b>By Sazumi Copilot</b> - 1 Januari 2025